WRMSRwasTaken/MCLBOT/commands/README.md

 ## MCLBOT command configuration

 This folder contains the files the bot commands.
 The filename represents the command name, which will be automatically registered.
+A folder represents a command category.

 ### file parameters